The KINGs Painter™ was first motivated by his father's ISTJ (medical doctor) proclivities

 All rights reserved worldwide Ⓒ 2019 Carroll Burgoon

-I wanted people to like me and to live to my potential, but I was angry and in a fog.
+I wanted everyone to like me and to live to my potential, but I was angry and in a fog.
 I tried to get my life on an even keel and stayed out of the limelight ...
 I had to find purpose and meaning, but didn't have the words.
 So, I didn't talk about it.
-Prayer was my cairn as a fog bank enveloped my quest.
+Prayer was my cairn as a lighthouse blotting fog bank enveloped my quest.
+I heard a voice, and built a memorable Field of Dreams for fathers and their sons.

 Yes.
-I meekly confessed that in tempestuous moments of frustration and rage I destroyed about 400 of my own original paintings, along with all of my art patron records, plus handwritten letters from First Lady Nancy Reagan, Delores Hope, etc., sport trophies, plaques, medals, 100 blue ribbons, and about 300 large format 4 x 5 transparencies.
-There were many times when I couldn't afford one sheet of watercolour paper and painted on the backsides of previously finished paintings stacked up in my studio.
+I confessed that in tempestuous moments of frustration and rage I destroyed about 400 of my own original paintings, along with all of my art patron records, plus handwritten letters from First Lady Nancy Reagan, Delores Hope, etcetera, sport trophies, plaques, medals, 100 blue ribbons, and about hundreds of large format 4 x 5 transparencies.
+There were times when I couldn't afford one sheet of watercolour paper and painted on the backsides of previously finished paintings stacked up in my studio.
 If you ever find one, keep it!
-They are as rare as 1-cent 1868 Z-grills, U.S. postage stamps valued at $2,891,566 per square inch in 2007!!!
+They are as rare as 1-cent 1868 Z-grill U.S. postage stamps valued at $2,891,566 per square inch in 2007!!!

 Decades ago, the patiently smiling, curly-haired, gentleman sat quietly listening to the silence without words.
 Like a tiger, he burst forward in a leap of rage from deep in his chair roaring, "You were abused!!!"
 The words were a numbing cacophony decades later; I was mercilessly, erroneously, punishing myself for my sister's death, a life tragically lost and that no one talked about.

-(Nevertheless it was my hidden gyroscope, I was attracted to women who'd break up after 4.5 years, in November, "helping" replay my sister Helen's passing, or women who had witnessed their father's death when they were ten-years-old.
-My life was a mess, in an eccentric nutshell.
-I'm an acquired taste.)
+(Nevertheless it was my hidden gyroscope, I was attracted to women who'd break up after 4.5 years, in November, "helping" replay my older sister Helen's passing, or women who had witnessed their father's death when they were ten-years-old.
+My life was a mess in an eccentric, eclectic, malapropistic nutshell without words.)

 I understood the gentleman's words were true, and accepted them with relief.
 My heart took a few years to catch up.
 It was true and it wasn't.
 I'm a fair man.
 The only way out was a leap of faith.

-The short skinny of it: 1) For decades I skipped over the first 2-3 steps to reach the top landing, as I unwittingly re-enacted being kicked over them after making eye contact with him and being yanked from my seat at the dinner table (Escalators brought me to a confused standstill); 2) He venomously called me, "You stupid, worthless, bastard" and I thought that was my name.
-Anytime I began to excel at anything, I stopped and ran (Four graduate programs in three states - Two were MBA programs that I fled with straight A's, #1 in my class or tied for first) The same in sports, etc., etc.; 3) I received many blessings that arrived in droves, but feeling worthless, I gave away my time, talent and treasure and refused compensation of any kind --- money for my own dreams --- It's a long, long list; 4) My father told me on separate occasions that he would rather three of my high school pals (who he named) were his son, not me; 5) Once as an adult, I hugged him and said, "I love you."
-Arms frozen at his side, immovable like a locust fence post, he spat, "I hate you because you're ebullient."
+The short skinny of it: 1) For decades I skipped over the first 2-3 steps to reach the top landing, as I unwittingly re-enacted being kicked over them after making eye contact with him and being yanked from my seat at the dinner table (Escalators brought me to an utterly confused standstill); 2) He venomously called me, "You stupid, worthless, bastard" and I thought that was who I was.
+When I would begin to excel at anything, I stopped and ran (Four graduate programs in three states - Two were MBA programs that I fled with straight A's, #1 in my class or tied for first) The same in sports, etc., etc.; 3) I received many blessings that arrived in droves, but feeling worthless, I gave away my time, talent and treasure and refused compensation of any kind --- money for my own dreams --- It's a long list; 4) My father told me on separate occasions that he would rather three of my high school pals (who he named) were his son, not me.
+I felt forsaken as an orphan might; 5) Once as an adult, I hugged him and said, "I love you."
+I was 50.5 years-old.
+Arms frozen at his side, immovable like a locust fence post, he prickled, "I hate you because you're ebullient."
+Ouch.
+A few splinters!